abyth/google-maps-route-workflow/README.md

 The scripts use the shipped python version and the nice alfred module by nikipore (included).
 Because of the usage of OS X APIs there are requirements for the OS X version.
 I developed and tested the workflow on 10.8.4 and 10.9.1, but perhaps older versions are also working (feedback?).

 ## Installation:
-You could either download the alfredworklow file in the dist folder or just clone the repository to your Alfred workflow folder:
+You could either download the alfredworkflow file in the dist folder or just clone the repository to your Alfred workflow folder:

 ```bash
 git clone https://github.com/abyth/alfred-route-contact-workflow.git\